 Mary Midgley mainly lectured on ethics and would, in moments of intensity, close her eyes and run her hands through her hair.
 I remember two special incidents.
 The first was when, in the course of explaining why she preferred Kant’s moral theory to utilitarianism, she gave the example of an old people’s home where they had taken away people’s glasses, hearing aids, etc. and filled them full of tranquilizers, making life easier for all.
 Rightly shocked by this, she explained Kant’s stress on the importance of rational autonomy before apostrophizing, ‘You see, Professor Britton, life is just more complicated than you realize.’
 (Karl gave the lectures on Bentham and Mill.)
 The other was a conversation with Colin who claimed to be both a hard determinist and a utilitarian.
 ‘But, Colin, it is important to people’s dignity that they be held responsible for their actions’ to which he replied, ‘I’m very happy to blame people, Mary, if it will make them happier.’
 She and Geoff were cheerful and bohemian, living in a large and untidy house.
 Incredibly kind and caring they always had at least one angst-ridden student lodging with them, so that they could look after them.
 I was totally unaware at the time that Mary’s contemporaries at Somerville were Anscombe, Foot, and Murdoch.
 When I went to stay with her later while giving a talk to the Philosophy Group in Newcastle (the department having been axed by a technocrat Vice-Chancellor) I asked her about them.
 She was a great admirer of Iris Murdoch’s philosophy and wished she had continued with it, instead of writing ‘those novels’, of which she had a low opinion.

 Finally, there was Don Locke, the youngest and an exemplar of the new breed of philosopher.
-Smart casual with crew cut.
-Don published books and articles at a rate that would now be considered normal, but which seemed frenetic back then.
+Smartly but casually dressed, with a crew cut, Don published books and articles at a rate that would now be considered normal, but which seemed frenetic back then.
 His lectures were models of how to organize material and convey it in an accessible way.
 He was careful and punctilious almost to a fault.
 He once began a lecture thus: ‘There are thirteen arguments in the literature against phenomenalism, and all of them are unsound.’
 And off he went, through all thirteen.

 Looking back, I do not think we then appreciated how lucky we were.
 The staff (faculty)-student ratio was absurd.
 We were the largest year they ever had, their annus mirabilis, with eight people reading philosophy as a single subject (major) and eight reading it as a double major.
 Karl and Geoff had persuaded the university that we needed a lecture room in the department, though they had no intention of using it as such.
 Rather, it was a common room for both students and teachers, unsurprisingly labelled The Cave.
 We virtually lived in there, drinking endless coffee and discussing philosophy.
 We would be joined by at least one of the staff on most days, who would give their time unstintingly to our enthusiastic questioning.
 I felt perfectly free to knock on any door and ask a philosophical question; nor were the answers brief.
 I would be welcomed in and given as much time as I liked.
 That generosity spilled over into social life; we were often invited to parties at the houses of staff.
 Finally, there was the tutorial system.
 Two people to a tutor, taking it in turns to read an essay.
 Since I was often paired with students who did not show up, I received, in effect, individual supervision.
 Since my stay there lasted four years, this was more like a graduate than an undergraduate education; indeed, in some ways we had more access to faculty than students in most graduate programs.